unrealwork/atsd-use-cases/USVisa/README.md

 ----------------------------------

 SQL queries are a great tool for searching for and displaying specific information from a dataset in tabular format.
-One of the biggest drawbacks from SQL outputs is that you are not able to show these tables as some kind graphical output. **But fear no more**!
-Axibase is partnered with [Redash](https://redash.io/), which is an open-source data visualization tool.
+One of the biggest drawbacks from SQL outputs is that you are not able to show these tables as some kind graphical output.
+Axibase is partnered with [Redash](https://redash.io/), an open-source data visualization tool.
-You can plug in your query results into Redash, and with a few simple steps, create graphical outputs for your SQL queries.
+You can plug your query results into Redash, and with a few simple steps, create graphical outputs from your SQL queries.
 Begin by walking through [setting up Redash through ATSD](https://redash.io/help/data-sources/axibase_tsd.html).
 The setup should take you about 10 minutes.

 Let's begin by preparing a visualization for our last SQL query looking at worldwide visa issuances.